 Depending on the system, an ESP can come with coarse filters before and after the collecting cell that are used to prevent larger particulate from fouling the cell or suppress water mist from being pulled down stream after a wash.

 Either a filter unit or an ESP unit would have one of 2 main odor abatement technologies.
 The first is an odor neutralizing spray.
 This spray is injected into the clean air stream after the filters on a timing schedule.
 The frequency of spray is based on the volume of cooking.
-This is a consumable item and must be replaced as it is depleted.
+This item is consumable and must be replaced as it is depleted.

 The other method of odor abatement is using activated carbon beds.
 The air coming off the collecting cells pass through the carbon bed.
 The gases are adsorbed by the carbon, reducing odor.
 The most effective carbon tested has been determined to be coconut shell.
-Once the carbon is depleted or adsorbed what it can, it must be replaced with fresh carbon.
+Once the carbon is depleted or has adsorbed what it can, it must be replaced with fresh carbon.

 While there is no objective standard for odor reduction or levels to meet, there are monitoring systems on the market that can measure the VOC concentrations entering and leaving the carbon to determine the effectiveness and life expectancy of the carbon.